Bachiero/Rick-Morty/README.md

 #Swift Rick and Morty app

-iOS app showcasing the Rick and Mory API
+iOS app showcasing the Rick and Morty API

 - Written in Swift
 - UiKit